fskarmeta/ffc-web-certificate-repo/README.md

-## FCC Web Development Certificate
+# FCC Web Development Certificate

 # A repo for the projects I did back in August 2020

-This repo consists of 4 of the 5 projects, the missing one -and my favorite one of the series- you can find on https://github.com/fskarmeta/fcc-technical-documentation-page .
+This repo consists of 4 of the 5 projects, the missing one -and my favorite one of the series- you can find at https://github.com/fskarmeta/fcc-technical-documentation-page .

 This was my first ever aproach to html and css.

-#Content:
+#C ontent:

 Survey